eldarab/CausalEvaluation/README.md

 Evaluation.

 ## Experiments
-All experiments appear under "experiments" folder, and include a detailed README file regarding the experiment.
+All experiments appear under "experiments" folder, and include a detailed README file regarding each experiment.